Viktor Frankl portrait sketch

 A Stoic would not have been surprised by this.
 The Meditations are full of exactly this reorientation — the emperor reminding himself, in private writing, what he is for.
 Not performing equanimity.
 Locating it.
 Again, and then again.

 You do not need to be in a concentration camp for the question to be urgent.
-If you are reading this because the standard answers have not worked — because the productivity systems, the motivational frameworks, the advice to follow your passion have left you roughly where you started — then what Frankl found in the most extreme conditions on record is worth taking seriously.
+If you are reading this because the standard answers have not worked — because the productivity systems, the motivational frameworks, the advice to follow your passion have left you roughly where you started — it may be worth asking whether the advice misdiagnosed the problem in the first place.
+What Frankl found in the most extreme conditions on record is worth taking seriously regardless.
 Not because suffering ennobles you.
 Because he found the mechanism while the conditions for any other kind of observation had been stripped away.

 If you want something small and concrete to start with: five minutes at the end of the day, three questions.
 What did today ask of me?
 Did I answer?
 What am I oriented toward tomorrow?
 The Evening Review is a one-page structure for exactly this — a daily practice for when nothing feels worth doing, built around the kind of self-interrogation Frankl described and Marcus Aurelius practised every night.